phoenixframework/phoenix/guides/contexts.md

   end
 ```

 We added a `resources` declaration for a `CartItemController`, which will wire up the routes for a create and delete action for adding and remove individual cart items.
 Next, we added two new routes pointing at a `CartController`.
 The first route, a GET request, will map to our show action, to show the cart contents.
-The second route, a PUT, will handle the submission of a form for updating our cart quantities.
+The second route, a PUT request, will handle the submission of a form for updating our cart quantities.

 With our routes in place, let's add the ability to add an item to our cart from the product show page.
 Create a new file at `lib/hello_web/cart_item_controller.ex` and key this in: